rookieMJ/front-end-notes/README.md

 # front-end-notes
-These are all notes for front end learning.
+This dir contains all notes for front end learning.